- After awarding a contract, you should debrief unsuccessful suppliers. This is a requirement in some situations.

 Before work begins, you must require successful suppliers to prepare and implement an appropriate site-specific Environmental Management Plan.

-Before work begins or before you accept a product for use on the product, you must make sure successful service providers supply you with:
+Before work begins or before you accept a product, you must make sure successful service providers supply you with:

 - a Quality management plan or Inspection and test plan, and